mcdonaldblake/skateshop-inventory-api/README.md

 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+In validators folder I added InventoryValidator class and validInventory annotation type that validates that inventory is between min and max and will give error message if it is not.
+In EnufPartsValidator from lines 37-51 I added if statement that will give error message if either updating or adding a product causes the associated parts to drop below minimum inventory.

 ### I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.